Guide:

 This guide provides information to consider when selecting a chair that meets the specific conditions and requirements in challenging and extra-challenging settings.

-Design for real security needs
+Design for real safety needs

 All Healsafe Interiör furniture and products are, through their specific design, shape, materials and construction, designed to meet explicit and implicit real safety needs in institutional care.
 This includes preventing and hindering self-harm (e.g., cutting, suicide attempts, swallowing), the creation of improvised weapons, cutting and stabbing tools, or the hiding of drugs, weapons, and food.
 They are designed to prevent furniture or interior products from being thrown or broken and thereby causing physical or material damage to interiors, windows, door frames, and similar structures.